Our Drug Rehab Centers - Mentor Program

 Mentor's are involved in group therapy to bring their real-life experience to the curriculum being taught in the group settings.
 As a client, you will also meet one on one with your Mentor weekly and be in touch with them daily to help you live life and remain clean and sober one day at a time.

 The Mentor's at Renaissance Recovery are also connected to the local recovery community and the community at large and often have personal relationships throughout the community.
 These relationships and connections provide the Mentor's more insight to help you get connected to housing (sober-living houses, rental properties, shelters etc.), jobs (resume building, open availabilities etc.), probation offices, public transportation, community service opportunities, and local recovery and general community events.

 In addition, our community outreach program at the local Saint George correctional facility is run entirely by our Mentor's.
 They are trusted in this position because they’ve been at similar facilities under similar circumstances.
 They know the ropes.
 They know how to help.

-- Renaissance Ranch patients will become a mentor upon completion of IOP.
-Mentors can continue working with mentee's after graduation form Renaissance Ranch if they choose.
+- Renaissance Recovery patients will become a mentor upon completion of IOP.
+Mentors can continue working with mentee's after graduation form Renaissance Recovery if they choose.

 - No use of drugs or alcohol by mentors at any time while in the program.